-SHA expects to carry out several initiatives such as revitalization of 226 Linden Avenue, a vacant, boarded building, to provide housing for homeless families; and further implementation of a repositioning strategy to address the long-term operating, capital investment, modernization, and other needs of SHA's housing inventory.
+SHA is carrying out several initiatives such as revitalization of 226 Linden Avenue, a vacant, boarded building, to provide housing for homeless families; and further implementation of a repositioning strategy to address the long-term operating, capital investment, modernization, and other needs of SHA's housing inventory.

 SHA received funding to renovate 226 Linden Avenue.
-The renovation costs will be funded by a construction loan and \$350,000 Community Development Block Grant funding.
-SHA also received a \$440,000 conditional commitment for the North Carolina Housing Finance Agency's Supportive Housing Development Program permanent loan.
+The renovation costs will be funded by a \$900,000.00 construction loan, \$390,876.00 Community Development Block Grant funding and SHA funding.
+SHA also received a \$900,000 conditional commitment from the North Carolina Housing Finance Agency's Supportive Housing Development Program permanent loan.